taoteh1221/Slideshow_Crypto_Ticker/README.txt

-Create / edit the following file: /home/pi/.config/lxsession/LXDE-pi/autostart and add the following line:
+Create / edit the following file: /home/pi/.config/lxsession/LXDE-pi/autostart and add the following command line:

 @/bin/bash /home/pi/dfd-crypto-ticker/scripts/ticker-init.bash &

-IF /home/pi/.config/lxsession/LXDE-pi/autostart IS BLANK / NON-EXISTANT WHEN YOU EDIT IT, ADD THE LINES IN THIS FILE ---FIRST ABOVE--- THAT COMMAND (to preserve your CURRENT desktop settings): /etc/xdg/lxsession/LXDE-pi/autostart
+IF /home/pi/.config/lxsession/LXDE-pi/autostart IS BLANK / NON-EXISTANT WHEN YOU EDIT IT, ADD THE LINES IN THIS FILE ---FIRST ABOVE--- THAT COMMAND LINE (to preserve your CURRENT desktop settings): /etc/xdg/lxsession/LXDE-pi/autostart